-Starburst vs. Kit Kit 2020: Shelbyville students hold an election of their own
+Starburst vs. Kit Kat 2020: Shelbyville students hold an election of their own

 Support Local Journalism

-Starbust won more than 270 of the electoral votes, in addition to a majority of the popular vote, he said.
+Starburst won more than 270 of the electoral votes, in addition to a majority of the popular vote, he said.

 Third-grader Gabe Pritchard thought the electoral college project was great — and educational.